How Much Does it Actually Cost to Buy and Own a Horse?

 For someone just starting out, or looking for a dependable, first-time-owner kind of horse, you're generally looking at a purchase price somewhere between $1,000 and $7,000.
 Let me break that down a little:

-What Affects Purchase Price?
+What Affects a Horse's Purchase Price?

 Breed: Some breeds are just more in demand or tend to be pricier.
 For instance, a well-bred Quarter Horse or a steady Morgan might have a different price point than a grade horse (that's a horse of unknown or mixed lineage – often fantastic, by the way!).